 2 tablespoons (30 gm/1 oz) frozen grated butter (or a combination of lard and butter)

 approximately ½ cup (120 ml) cold milk

 optional 1 tablespoon milk, for glazing the tops of the scones

 1. Preheat oven to very hot 475°F/240°C/gas mark 9.

 2. Triple sift the dry ingredients into a large bowl.
 (If your room temperature is very hot refrigerate the sifted ingredients until cold.)

-3. Rub the frozen grated butter (or combination of fats) into the dry ingredients until it resembles very coarse bread crumbs with some pea-sized pieces if you want flaky scones or until it resembles coarse beach sand if you want tender scones.
+3. Rub the frozen grated butter (or combination of fats) into the dry ingredients until it resembles very coarse crumbs with some pea-sized pieces if you want flaky scones or until it resembles coarse beach sand if you want scones.

 4. Add nearly all of the liquid at once into the rubbed-in flour/fat mixture and mix until it just forms a sticky dough (add the remaining liquid if needed).
 The wetter the dough the lighter the scones (biscuits) will be!

 5. Turn the dough out onto a lightly floured board, lightly flour the top of the dough.
 To achieve an even homogeneous crumb to your scones knead very gently about 4 or 5 times (do not press too firmly) the dough until it is smooth.
 To achieve a layered effect in your scones knead very gently once (do not press too firmly) then fold and turn the kneaded dough about 3 or 4 times until the dough has formed a smooth texture.
 (Use a floured plastic scraper to help you knead and/or fold and turn the dough if you wish.)